DO YOU LIKE walking … LIKE running …

 We truly believe this event commands one of the most spectacular event views that you will experience in the UK.
 This is a trail that you will truly never forget.

 The trail starts in the quaint, picturesque coastal village of Croyde, well known as a surfers’ paradise.
 The pathway leads participants toward Down End, up and over North Devon hills and along North Devon’s stunning National Trust coastal and public footpaths passing some of the most beautiful beaches in the World!
-Woolacombe Beach was voted the best beach in the UK in 2016 and the 13th best in the world by travellers on Trip Advisor in 2015.
+Woolacombe Beach was voted the best beach in the UK in 2015 and 2016 and the 13th best in the world by travellers on Trip Advisor in 2015.
 This really is a stunning area to visit.

 The route will take you down countryside lanes bordered by Devon hedgerows.
 You will pass a medieval manor house, a ruined farmhouse, and you will pass Skirr Cottage, where writer Henry Williamson lived in the 1920’s.
 It was this area that inspired him to write his most famous book, Tarka the Otter.
 There will be lots of opportunities to see miles and miles of sandy beaches with views across to Hartland and Lundy Island (an unspoilt island famous for its puffins) … and the views of Braunton Burrows (one of the largest sand dune systems in England) is simply breathtaking.

 “It was absolutely brilliant.
 There were about 12 North Devon Road Runners in our group and we all had a fantastic time.
 The course was superb, the food was really good, the organisation faultless.
 The whole event was so friendly and so much fun; we ate too much, drank too much, ran too slowly and rolled down hills too quickly.
 We had a perfect day out.” – Simon Heywood, North Devon Road Runners